How To Write An Effective Grant Proposal | A Nonprofit’s Guide

 Grant Proposals: The Basics

-Many trusts and foundations require a letter of inquiry or request of an application prior to submitting your application.
+Before sending over a full grant proposal, you’d typically first send a letter of inquiry.
+Many trusts and foundations require a letter of inquiry or request for an application before submitting your application.

 The letter of inquiry serves as an introduction to your project and a way to gauge interest from the funding committee.
 If they want additional information, they will respond with a request for a more in-depth proposal.